 - the project is cost-effective and allocates appropriate resources to each activity;

 - the project proposes appropriate quality control, monitoring and evaluation measures to ensure that the project implementation is of high quality, completed in time and on budget;

 - the activities are designed in an accessible and inclusive way and are open to people with fewer opportunities.

 - the project incorporates the use of digital tools and learning methods to complement their physical activities, and to improve the cooperation between partner organisations.

-- If Erasmus+ online platforms are available in the field(s) of the participating organisations: the extent to which the project makes use of Erasmus+ online platforms (eTwinning, EPALE, School Education Gateway, European Youth Portal, EU Youth Strategy Platform) as tools for preparation, implementation and follow-up of the project activities.
+- If Erasmus+ online platforms are available in the field(s) of the participating organisations: the extent to which the project makes use of Erasmus+ online platforms (European School Education Platform, including eTwinning, EPALE, European Youth Portal, EU Youth Strategy Platform) as tools for preparation, implementation and follow-up of the project activities.

 - The project is designed in an eco-friendly way and incorporates green practices in different project phases

 If the project plans training, teaching or learning activities:

 - the extent to which these activities are appropriate for the project's objectives and involve the appropriate profile and number of participants;

 - the quality of practical arrangements, management and support modalities in learning, teaching and training activities;